infinum/qa-handbook/Tools/Using Git - resolving conflicts.md

 ### Resolving conflicts in a version control system

 When using a VCS like GitHub or Bitbucket, you will see a warning after opening a pull request in case of a conflict.
-If that happens, just fix the code on your machine and push the changes.
-Once that is done, if everything is ok, the warning should be gone.
+If that happens, fix the code on your machine and push the changes.
+Once you are done, if everything is ok, the warning should be gone.

 1. Open the branch you were working on in PyCharm
 2. Make the necessary changes to resolve the conflicts
 3. Commit and push the changes
-4. Verify that the conflict warning is no longer shown in the VSC
+4. Verify that the conflict warning is no longer shown in the VCS

 ## Additional resources